 The Health Insurance Portability and Accountability Act of 1996, as amended by the Health Information Technology for Economic and Clinical Health Act of 2009 ("HITECH Act") (together, "HIPAA"), included "administrative simplification" provisions designed to standardize common electronic transactions in health care and to protect the security and privacy of health information.
 Congress' purpose in promulgating HIPAA was to increase the efficiency of health care transactions while, at the same time, protecting the confidentiality of patient information.
 HIPAA's implementing regulations set forth standards for conducting certain electronic transactions, as well as privacy, security and breach notification requirements applicable to certain health information.
 As part of its standards for electronic transactions, HIPAA requires the use of a National Provider Identifier in electronic health care transactions.
-The National Provider Identifier is an identifier that replaced all other identifiers that are currently used or healthcare transactions (e.g., UPIN, Medicaid provider numbers, identifiers standard electronic transactions, which may include physicians and clinical.
+The National Provider Identifier is an identifier that replaced all other identifiers that are currently used or healthcare transactions (e.g., UPIN, Medicaid provider numbers, identifiers assigned by commercial insurers).
+The regulations promulgated under HIPAA have very broad applicability, including by specifically applying to health care providers that engage in certain standard electronic transactions, which may include physicians and clinical.
 Such health care providers, together with health plans and health care clearinghouses are subject to HIPAA as "Covered Entities".
 HIPAA also applies to the "Business Associates" of Covered Entities, which are generally individuals or entities that create, receive, maintain, transmit, use, or disclose protected health information in performing certain functions or services for or on behalf of Covered Entities.